 Producing Your Thesis

 Refer to the SGS website for guidance on thesis formatting and electronic thesis submission instructions.
+You will be required to follow these formatting guidelines, so the sooner you review them, the better.

 Step 2 Examination Committee

-The Supervisor and the Director of Graduate Studies (DGS) discuss potential external appraisers and U of T "internal external" examiner.
-Generally, the supervisor sends the first note of inquiry to the potential appraiser, obtaining their interest and up-to-date CV.
+The Supervisor and the Director of Graduate Studies (DGS) discuss potential external appraisers and the U of T "internal external" examiner.
+Generally, the supervisor sends the first note of inquiry to the potential appraiser, obtaining their interest and an up-to-date CV.
 The Graduate Office follows up by sending the appraiser's credentials to SGS for approval.

 The Examination Committee consists of four to six voting members.
 The Committee includes: